15 June 2021, text: Sandra Biraghi, photo: Depositphotos

 Your vehicle should also have the standard equipment, consisting of a first aid kit, warning triangle and at least one high-visibility jacket per person.
-Secure your luggage before you go and find out about filling stations and rest areas along your planned route.
+Secure your luggage before you go and find out about filling stations, charging stations – if needed – and rest areas along your planned route.
+And remember: every passenger has his or her needs.
+Be considerate.
+For trips with children there are plenty of tips online, for instance at Swissmom.ch or TCS.

 CH stickers are mandatory on all motor vehicles being driven abroad.
 It is generally known that the United Kingdom and Ireland drive on the left.
 But did you know that you have to have a fire extinguisher in your car in Poland, for example, and a tow rope when driving through Serbia?
 Different countries – different laws: that applies both to speed limits on motorways and to alcohol limits or mandatory lights.
 Therefore, it is worth finding out about the guidelines on driving in countries you will pass through.
 TCS has put together an overview of the main rules in European countries (in German).